Principal Investigator

 Ili Ma

 I am an assistant professor at Leiden University.
 My research aims to understand the processes that underlie how adolescents form beliefs and how these guide their decisions.
-I am particularly interested in adolescents’ susceptiblity to misinformation and the affective, social, and cognitive processes that shape false beliefs.
+I am particularly interested in adolescents’ susceptiblity to disinformation and the affective, social, and cognitive processes that shape false beliefs.
 I am committed to providing a supportive, inclusive, and collaborative environment for the members of my lab.
 As a member of the faculty council, I advocate for sustainable practices in research and education, and supportive learning environments for students.

 PhD students